5 Things Advisors Should Know About Grayscale Bitcoin Trust (GBTC)

 Bitcoin’s latest surge in price and popularity has once again made the world’s largest cryptocurrency a hot conversation topic among advisors and their clients.

-Just like in 2017, when the USD value of one Bitcoin briefly neared $20,000, it is otherworldly performance that’s driving the conversation.
-Now, in early 2021, with Bitcoin trading above $40,000 per coin at times, the IRA-friendly Grayscale Bitcoin Trust (GBTC) is welcoming advisor assets with open arms.
+Just like in 2017, when the USD value of one Bitcoin briefly neared $20,000, it’s astronomical performance that is driving the conversation.
+With Bitcoin having nearly reached $65,000 per coin in April 2021, and despite price volatility since then, the IRA-friendly Grayscale Bitcoin Trust (GBTC) is welcoming advisor assets with open arms.

 Need a quick Bitcoin refresher?
 Click here if you endured your nephew’s holiday tirade about cryptocurrencies being the future, but didn’t learn a thing.